YipengHu/label-reg/README.md

 MR imaging, on the other hand, provides a better tissue contrast (for human eyes anyway) to localise these interesting structures.
 Here are some example slices from a 3D MR volume:
 ![alt text](https://github.com/YipengHu/example-data/raw/master/label-reg-demo/media/volume_mr.jpg "MR Image Volume") The catch is that the MR imaging is difficult and expensive to use _during_ those procedures.
 For examples, they are susceptible to metal instruments and require longer imaging time (you might need to wait half hour to get full multi-parametric sequences to reliably find where the tumour is, let alone the radiologist's full report), so they are usually only available _before_ the procedure.
 If the MR image can be spatially aligned with the ultrasound image in real-time, all the information can then be "registered" from the MR to the ultrasound images, very useful during the ultrasound-guided procedures.
 It sounds like a good solution, but it turned out to be a very difficult problem, stimulating a decade-long research topic.
 The [journal article][Hu2018a] provides many references and examples describing the detailed difficulties and attempted solutions.
-This tutorial describes an alternative using deep learning method.
+This demo describes an alternative using deep learning method.
 The main advantage is the resulting registration between the 3D data is fast (several 3D registrations in one second), fully-automated and easy-to-implement.

 In this application, the ultrasound images will be considered as the _fixed image_, while the MR image will be the _moving image_.
 It is only a practical choice to avoid unecessary extrapolation, such that, when warping, the intensities from the image with larger field-of-view (usually the case of MR) can be resampled at the (ultrasound) image coordinates that cover smaller field-of-view.

 ### <a name="section1-1"></a>Example Data
-Due to medical data restrictions, this tutorial uses some fake (fewer and smaller) data for tutorial purpose.
+Due to medical data restrictions, this demo uses some fake (fewer and smaller) data for tutorial purpose.
 They can be downloaded by clicking the following link:

 [**Download Example Data**][data]